jgarcia24n/MouseSearch/README.md

 It **uses hard links**, not copies.
 This means it takes up **no additional disk space**.

+### Configuration Options

+You can now control two separate aspects of auto-organization:

+- **`AUTO_ORGANIZE_ON_ADD`**: Automatically organize files when torrents are added to qBittorrent
+- **`AUTO_ORGANIZE_ON_SCHEDULE`**: Periodically check for unorganized files (runs every hour)

+These can be enabled independently of each other:
+- Enable only `AUTO_ORGANIZE_ON_ADD` for immediate organization when files are added
+- Enable only `AUTO_ORGANIZE_ON_SCHEDULE` for batch processing on a schedule
+- Enable both for maximum coverage (recommended)

 ### How It Works

-1. When you add a torrent, MouseSearch calculates its infohash and saves the Author/Title metadata to `/app/data/metadata.json`.
+1. When `AUTO_ORGANIZE_ON_ADD` is enabled and you add a torrent, MouseSearch calculates its infohash and saves the Author/Title metadata to `/app/data/metadata.json`.
-2. The app includes a scheduler that runs every hour (and a webhook for qBittorrent's "Run external program on torrent completion").
+2. When `AUTO_ORGANIZE_ON_SCHEDULE` is enabled, the app includes a scheduler that runs every hour to check for unorganized files.
-3. This job checks `metadata.json` for any torrents marked as `organized: false`.
+3. Both methods check `metadata.json` for any torrents marked as `organized: false`.
 4. For each unorganized torrent, it:
     a.
 Asks qBittorrent for its file path (e.g., `/downloads/torrents/organize-these/audiobooks/Some.Book.by.Some.Author`).
     b.
 Sanitizes the Author ("Some Author") and Title ("Some Book").